bannerbanner

 Review

 Brief: The Iron Wombat is one of Excelsior Rocketry's "Goony Retro-Bash" line of decal/plan sets.
 Fred Talasco at Excelsior has created a line of kit bashes that are a throwback to the old Estes "Goonybirds".
-All of Fred's designs are based on old Estes kits (in this case...
+All of Fred's designs are based on old Estes kits (in this ...
 [More]

 2006-01-22